 Want to throw a leaving do that’s truly memorable?
 Whether you’re saying bon voyage, good luck or goodbye, hosting a special send-off to show someone just how much they’ll be missed is a touching gesture that they’ll really appreciate.
 Or perhaps you’re planning to host your own goodbye party – what better way to start your journey to a brand new place?

-When organising a leaving do, the first thing you’ll need to decide is whether it’s going to be a surprise party.
+When organizing a leaving do, the first thing you’ll need to decide is whether it’s going to be a surprise party or not.
 If you want to go down that route, work with the guest of honour’s partner or close friends to ensure their schedule meshes with the planned party time, and make sure everyone you invite knows the party is a secret.
 It’s also a good idea to arrange for someone to accompany the guest of honour to the party so you’ll know what time they’ll be arriving.

 When it comes to the guest list, your guest of honour’s Facebook or Twitter contacts are a great place to start.
 As a general rule, leaving parties should be held as close as possible to the date of departure, but not so close as to create a problem for the person leaving.

 Feel free to get creative when it comes to choosing a theme for your leaving party – popular ideas include ‘bon voyage’, ‘The Amazing Race’ and ‘come as your future self’.
 You might even decide to ‘run’ with the theme and set up a themed scavenger hunt or escape room.

 When hiring a space for your event, make sure it can easily accommodate the number of guests you plan to invite.
 You might like to kick the party off with a cocktail or drinks reception – pre-arrange a bar tab so ordering drinks is quick and easy.
 From chic cocktail emporiums to cooler-than-cool hipster joints, London has one of the best drinking scenes in the world, which means you’ll have plenty of great venues to choose from.